 As Meyer says: “The best way to make the most customers happy is to make sure that the people who come to work in your organization are having a great experience coming to work.”

-He only hires new employees based on what he calls the “hospitality quotient ” whose skills are divided 51-49% between emotional hospitality and technical excellence.
+He only hires new employees based on the “hospitality quotient,” whose skills are divided 51-49% between emotional hospitality and technical excellence.
 These skills, or personality traits, are:

 Takeaway: The human aspect of customer experience is irreplaceable.
-Apply Meyer’s tips to your customer support hiring process to make sure that your employees are well-equipped to make your customers feel recognized.
+Apply Meyer’s tips to your customer support hiring process to ensure your employees are well-equipped to make your customers feel recognized.
 In turn, they’ll give your company the recognition it deserves.

 4) Virgin Atlantic Airlines: There’s No Such Thing as a Bad Customer

-It’s impossible to please every customer every time, but customer service statistics show that your response to unhappy customers matters A LOT.
+It’s impossible to please every customer every time.
+Still, customer service statistics show that your response to unhappy customers matters A LOT.
 Virgin Brands is spectacular at using negative feedback to bond with its customers.

 “A complaint is a chance to turn a customer into a lifelong friend,” says Virgin Group co-founder Richard Branson.
 “At Virgin, we think that if we address a complaint well and even involve the customer in the solution, it brings customers closer to our brand.”